Skip to content

 Acrylic comes in a wide variety of colors and levels of transparency.
 This gives it a high level of flexibility in design and use.
 Acrylic can also be directly painted with minimal preparation and glass or enamel paints.

 With the right industrial adhesive, acrylic can be glued together to form strong bonds that can, in many cases, be stronger than the actual acrylic itself.
 The grade of adhesive to use will depend on the type of acrylic, the required working time, the desired cure time, and the anticipated use of the final product.
-The plastics experts at Piedmont Plastics can help you determine which adhesives will best serve your project.
+The experts at Piedmont Plastics can help you determine which adhesives will best serve your project.

 Purchasing Cast and Extruded Acrylic